Monday, November 3, 2025

 After feeding the chickens and gathering eggs, he came inside and collapsed into his recliner.

-He was sound asleep by 12:20 p.m., and he got a two‑hour nap in.
+He was sound asleep by 12:20 p.m. and ended up getting a two‑hour nap.

 He said he was afraid he would be working over tonight, since most of the second shift workers were at boiler school out of state.